;

 It’s another part of SERVE’s mission to support its clients holistically.

 “Studies for the last 15 years have shown many of the people that are food insecure have either pre-existing or existing underlying medical conditions.
-High blood pressure, diabetes, high cholesterol, obesity,” Chaney said.
+High blood pressure, diabetes, high cholesterol, obesity,” Cheney said.
 “When you are struggling constantly, and you have medical conditions, it begins to affect your mental stability, right?

 Volunteer Carter Barrett prepares boxes for clients at the SERVE pantry in Stafford.